lilwillifo/gradebook/README.md

   `$ rake db:migrate`
   `$ rake db:seed`

 5. Start up your rails server with `rails s` and open localhost:3000 in your browser.
+Check out seeds.rb to find logins.
+Try teacher1 (password: test), student1 (password: test), and Admin (password: test) to get a sense of roles.

 6. Run test suite (unit and feature tests)